The wisdom and wisecracks of Inca Pachacutec

 That’s not all…

-You will see, his image is everywhere, cast in bronze and carved in stone around the Inca capital city of Cusco, throughout the Sacred Valley and in Aguas Calientes, the bustling town below Machu Picchu.
+You will see, his image is everywhere, cast in bronze and carved in stone around the Inca capital city of Cusco, throughout the Sacred Valley and in Aguas Calientes, the bustling town below the incredible ruins of Machu Picchu.
 His name meant “He Who Changes the World.”
 And that’s precisely what he is credited with doing.

 The sun glints off the golden colored statue of Inca Pachacutec in Cusco's main plaza